RoksolanaMazurak/algorithms-data-structures/README.md

 a network node that is not a client.
 Having information about the network topology (which nodes are connected to which, and what is the delay of each connection), find the server location that minimizes the most delay value to the client.
-Output this delay value.
+Output this latency value.